 But on May 30 Stimson asked Groves to remove Kyoto from the target list because of its historical, religious and cultural significance.
 Further on July 25, Nagasaki replaced Kyoto.
 It was a major port and one of the largest ship building and repair centers of Japan.

-Due to the ‘Quebec Agreement’ signed by the United States and United Kingdom, which stated no nuclear weapon would be used against another country without mutual consent, a meeting of Combined Policy Committee was held in the Pentagon on 4th July 1945, where Field Marshal Sir Henry Maitland Wilson announced the British government concurred with the use of nuclear weapons against Japan, which would be officially recorded as a decision of the Combined Policy Committee.
+Due to the ‘Quebec Agreement’ signed by the United States and the United Kingdom, which stated no nuclear weapon would be used against another country without mutual consent, a meeting of Combined Policy Committee was held in the Pentagon on 4th July 1945, where Field Marshal Sir Henry Maitland Wilson announced the British government concurred with the use of nuclear weapons against Japan, which would be officially recorded as a decision of the Combined Policy Committee.

-In late July, Japan’s militarist government rejected the Allied demand for surrender put forth in the Potsdam Declaration, It was an ultimatum issued by the United States, Great Britain, and China on July 26, 1945, calling for the unconditional surrender of Japan which threatened the Japanese with “Inevitable and complete destruction” if they refused.
+In late July, Japan’s militarist government rejected the Allied demand for surrender put forth in the Potsdam Declaration, was an ultimatum issued by the United States, Great Britain, and China on July 26, 1945, calling for the unconditional surrender of Japan which threatened the Japanese with “Inevitable and complete destruction” if they refused.
 On July 28, the Japanese papers reported that the Potsdam Declaration was rejected by the Japanese Government.

 Little boy and Fat Man